irinagain/irinagain.github.io/index.md

 * **June 2024** NIH R01 grant on [*"New machine learning methods for extracting features from digital health data with applications to sleep apnea"*](https://reporter.nih.gov/search/safFinaNbke-9LvFkOrGTQ/project-details/10851193#similar-Projects)

 * **June 2024** Invited [comments on data integration via analysis of subspaces](https://doi.org/10.1007/s11749-024-00936-8) co-authored by [Renat Sergazinov](https://www.sergazinov.co/)

-* **April 2024** A manuscript led by Elizabeth Chun on *"Pre- Versus Postmeal Sedentary Duration; Impact on Postprandial Glucose in Older Adults with Overweight or Obesity"* has appeared in [Journal for the Measurement of Physical Behaviour](https://doi.org/10.1123/jmpb.2023-0032).

-* **March 2024** A manuscript with So-Min Cheong on *"Sensing the impact of extreme heat on physical activity and sleep"* has appeared in [Digital Health](https://doi.org/10.1177/20552076241241509).